bzuidgeest/Arduino-EEPROMEx/README.md

 * Basic memory allocation functionality.
 This is basically a counter of the first unallocated byte, and helps giving unique addresses to variables.
 * Enabling write limitation: In theory one can burn out a memory cell in a few minutes: a write/erase cycle takes approximately 4 ms, so writing 100.000 times to a single cell takes 6 1/2 min.
 Limiting the number of writes during the debug phase helps prevent this.
 * Debugging of writing out of memory range.
+* The read/write/update block function have an extra parameter to indicate if a safe write is desired.
+Safe write start every write with a marker.
+Then the length of data, the data itself and a CRC code.
+This is checked on reading back data.
+This makes it trivial to determine if read data is valid (if eeprom has been written before or not).

 And find detailed explanation and samples of the functionality here:
 [http://thijs.elenbaas.net/2012/07/extended-eeprom-library-for-arduino](http://thijs.elenbaas.net/2012/07/extended-eeprom-library-for-arduino)

 ## Downloading

 This package can be downloaded in different manners

 - The Arduino Library Manager: [see here how to use it](http://www.arduino.cc/en/guide/libraries#toc3).
 - The PlatformIO Library Manager: [see here how to use it](http://docs.platformio.org/en/latest/ide/arduino.html).
 - By directly loading fetching the Archive from GitHub:
  1. Go to [https://github.com/thijse/Arduino-EEPROMEx](https://github.com/thijse/Arduino-EEPROMEx)
  2. Click the DOWNLOAD ZIP button in the panel on the
  3. Rename the uncompressed folder **Arduino-EEPROMEx-master** to **EEPROMEx**.
  4. You may need to create the libraries subfolder if its your first library.
  5. Place the **EEPROMEx** library folder in your **arduinosketchfolder/libraries/** folder.
  5. Restart the IDE.
  6. For more information, [read this extended manual](http://thijs.elenbaas.net/2012/07/installing-an-arduino-library/)
 - If you want to have a package that includes all referenced libraries, use the pre-packaged library